How to Choose a Mattress

 Even if a thousand people love a mattress, it doesn’t mean you will too.
-Everyone’s body is different, therefore you’re going to respond to your mattress differently.
+Everyone’s body is different, so you’re going to respond to your mattress differently.
 Before you buy your mattress, make sure you pay attention to the trial period you have, what’s covered under your mattress warranty, and the return policy.
 Most of our favorite mattresses come with a very generous trial period, warranty policy and hassle-free returns.

 You should also try to give your mattress at least 30 days to “break it in” and see if it’s right for you before you kick it to the curb.
 (Although we don’t recommend actually kicking it to the curb if you want a refund.)
 For reference, most online mattress companies offer a trial period of 100 nights or more.